nahojkap/jahspotify/README.md

     http://connect.creativelabs.com/developer/Wiki/OpenAL%20SDK%20for%20Windows.aspx

 ## Running

-The tool isn't quite working yet.
-Following the compile steps you will be able to run the Java part, but it won't o anything useful yet.
+Download and install MongoDB

 You will also need to download a few more dependencies:

+### Running on Windows

 - phtread (http://sources.redhat.com/pthreads-win32/). pthreadGC2.dll needs to be in your path.
-- mongodb, and have the daemon running.
 - I didn't have to add any paths to OpenAL but I installed the SDK.
 Let me know if you get a message complaining that not all dependencies are available.

 ---- Modules -----

+* android
-- android: provides a simple app for browsing playlists and queueing tracks
+  provides a simple app for browsing playlists and queueing tracks
+* api
-- api: provides the basic operations for interacting with Jah'Spotify (and in turn libspotify)
+  provides the basic operations for interacting with Jah'Spotify (and in turn libspotify)
+* native
-- native: contains all native & JNI code interacting with libspotify
+  contains all native & JNI code interacting with libspotify
+* services
-- services: provides all Jah'Spotify Spring services
+  provides all Jah'Spotify Spring services
+* web
-- web: provides the RESTful API (json based)
+  provides the RESTful API (json based)
+* executable-war
-- executable-war: provides a single, executable Jah'Spotify war file
+  provides a single, executable Jah'Spotify war file
+* web-client
-- web-client: provides java client for interacting with the RESTful API
+  provides java client for interacting with the RESTful API
+* web-common
-- web-common: provides the java beans which are serialized over the RESTful API
+  provides the java beans which are serialized over the RESTful API
+* storage
-- storage: provides basic storage implementations for caching media objects (tracks/images/etc)
+  provides basic storage implementations for caching media objects (tracks/images/etc)

+## UI

----- REST API -----
+## REST API

 To run up the Jah'Spotify RESTful API